Doing business in China: is the importance of guanxi diminishing?

 Full text is not in this repository.

-|Research Areas:||Business School > Leadership, Work and Organisations|
+|Research Areas:||A. > Business School > Leadership, Work and Organisations|

-|Deposited On:||15 Dec 2010 10:08|
+|Date Deposited:||15 Dec 2010 10:08|